Balsamic Chicken Marinade or Steak Marinade

 This marinade is so easy to make.
 The hard part is waiting for the meal.
 Here are the simple steps to follow to get your perfectly grilled chicken or steak off the grill.

-Either drop the chicken into the bowl if there is room to add it or place the steak and chicken in another container or bag.
+Either drop the chicken into the bowl if there is room to add it, or place the steak and chicken in another container or bag.

 Marinate in the balsamic marinade for 30 minutes to 2 hours before grilling.

-Remove the chicken or steak from the grill and let rest for several minutes before slicing or serving.
+Remove the chicken or steak from the grill and let it rest for several minutes before slicing or serving.

 Tips for Grilling Chicken and Steak